Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

-Computed tomography (CT) scanning involves the use of x-rays to take cross-sectional images of the body.
+Computed tomography (CT) scanning involves the use of X-rays to take cross-sectional images of the body.
 This is possible as different tissues interact with X-rays in different ways.
-Some tissues will allow the passage of these X-rays without influencing it much, whilst other tissues will exert a more significant effect.
-The extent to which a material can be penetrated by an x-ray beam is described in terms of an attenuation coefficient which assesses how much a beam is weakened by passing through a voxel of tissue (voxel = volumetric pixel).
+Some tissues will allow the passage of X-rays without influencing them much, whilst other tissues will exert a more significant effect.
+The extent to which a material can be penetrated by an X-ray beam is described in terms of an attenuation coefficient which assesses how much a beam is weakened by passing through a voxel of tissue (voxel = volumetric pixel).

 +20 to +30